-In our last column, we explored the way in which seeing clearly involves the three "tripod" legs of openness, objectivity, and observation that stabilize our mindsight lens.
-When we see more clearly, we can become aware of our own internal world in a more helpful way -- and also be better equipped to see our child's inner world with more depth and clarity as well.
+Seeing clearly involves the three "tripod" legs of openness, objectivity, and observation that stabilize our mindsight lens.
+When we see more clearly, we can become aware of our own internal world in a more helpful way—and also be better equipped to see our child's inner world with more depth and clarity as well.
 Research clearly demonstrates that parents who tune in to the internal world of their child have children who are more secure and resilient.
-As we've been exploring throughout the entries of this column, your role as a parent is filled with opportunities to develop the mindsight skills that will enhance both your personal life and the development of your child.
+Your role as a parent is filled with opportunities to develop the mindsight skills that will enhance both your personal life and the development of your child.
 It is a win-win situation, yet few people know about this approach because we are often so busy just focusing on how to manage behavior, not develop an internal lens to know our own and our child's internal life in a deeper way.

-As mindsight is based on integration-the connecting of separate things into a whole-it would make sense for you to know HOW to create more integration in your life.
+As mindsight is based on integration—the connecting of separate things into a whole—it would make sense for you to know how to create more integration in your life.
 It turns out that there are several "domains" of integration, areas of our lives that can be a focus of our efforts to bring more connection to separate elements.
 Two examples of these domains are how to connect the left and right sides of our brain, and how to link different aspects of memory to help us resolve past traumatic events.
-We'll explore these and other domains of integration in future columns.
 Examples of each of these domains form the core of the stories in the Mindsight book.
 Here we'll dive into the first of these domains that focuses on our experience of awareness.

 From the hub, invite any signals from the interior of the body come into your awareness.
 You can begin with the sense of muscles and bones in your face, the torso, arms, and then legs.
 Now move the focus of attention into the torso, bringing in the signals from your genitals and pelvic region, your intestines, lungs, and then heart.
 The hub can receive all of these signals, region by region.
 Now take a deeper breath and move the spoke over to the next sector of the rim.